How a Modern Restaurant Upgraded Its Customer Experience with Digital Menu board?

 Menus can be updated as often as needed—daily, weekly, or seasonally.
 Real-time updates ensure promotions and item availability are always accurate.

 Yes.
-By highlighting bestsellers, combos, and limited-time offers, digital menus can increase average order value and overall revenue.
+By highlighting bestsellers, combos, and limited-time offers, digital menu board can increase average order value and overall revenue.